joanasgdias-netizen/Project/README.md

   - rrnDB

 ---
 ## Authors and Acknoledgements
-Developed by Vanessa Rodriguez, as part of a Project in Bioinformatics Master at University of Minho, under the supervision of Professor Clarisse Nober and Professor Andreia Salvador
+Developed by Vanessa Rodriguez, as part of a Project in a Bioinformatic Master at University of Minho, under the supervision of Professor Clarisse Nobre and Professor Andreia Salvador

 ---